whosonfirst/whosonfirst-cookbook/how_to/setting_up_pip_service.md

 Assuming you already have cloned the [whosonfirst-data](https://www.github.com/whosonfirst-data/whosonfirst-data) repository, supplemental repositories, and the most recent versions of [PostGIS](https://postgis.net/), follow the steps below:

-**clone repositories**
+**Clone repositories**

  * [go-whosonfirst-pgis](https://github.com/whosonfirst/go-whosonfirst-pgis)
  * [py-mapzen-whosonfirst-spatial](https://github.com/whosonfirst/py-mapzen-whosonfirst-spatial/)
  * [py-mapzen-whosonfirst-hierarchy](https://github.com/whosonfirst/py-mapzen-whosonfirst-hierarchy/)

-**index whosonfirst-data in postgres**
+**Index whosonfirst-data in postgres**

-After navigating to the `go-whosonfirst-pgis` repository, follow the README file to index all of the whosonfirst-data record into postgres.
+After navigating to the `go-whosonfirst-pgis` repository, follow the README file to index all of the whosonfirst-data records into postgres.

 This will setup postgis and create the database that we will load the whosonfirst-data into: